purescript-contrib/purescript-react/README.md

 orderedListInt = orderedList
 ```

-If the component `orderedList` above where to be rendered, the debugging
+If the component `orderedList` above were to be rendered, the debugging
 statement `OrderedList.componentDidMount` is printed to the console each
 time the parent component is rendered.
 The reason for this is due to how
 the `orderedList` component is compiled to JavaScript.